F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 --------------------
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for value-based matching is available in TS v1.10.0 and later
+   Support for value-based matching is available in BIG-IP TS v1.10.0 and later

-Telemetry Streaming v1.10 adds the **ifAnyMatch** functionality to the existing value-based matching logic.
-Value-based matching means that TS can filter based on the value of **ifAnyMatch** instead of just the presence of the field.
+F5 BIG-IP BIG-IP Telemetry Streaming v1.10 adds the **ifAnyMatch** functionality to the existing value-based matching logic.
+Value-based matching means that BIG-IP TS can filter based on the value of **ifAnyMatch** instead of just the presence of the field.
 You can provide multiple values, and the *Action* (**includeData, excludeData or setTag**, described in detail in the section starting with :ref:`include`) is triggered if any of the blocks in the array evaluate to true.

 The following example snippet uses the **includeData** action, so if any of the virtual servers in the **test** tenant are either enabled or disabled (and have a state of **available**), then *only* the virtualServer data is included.
 And because it uses **includeData**, the action must evaluate to true to occur, so if none of the virtualServers have a state of available, then ALL data is included.